NaokiHori/SimpleNSSolver/README.rst

    │  ├── nusselt.dat
    │  └── progress.dat
    ├── save
-   │  ├── step0000001054
-   │  ├── step0000002024
-   │  ├── step0000002887
-   │  ├── step0000003708
-   │  ├── step0000004474
-   │  ├── step0000005228
-   │  ├── step0000006004
-   │  ├── step0000006766
+   │  ├── step00000xxxxx
-   │  ├── step0000007522
+   │  ├── step00000yyyyy
+   ...
-   │  └── step0000008279
+   │  └── step00000zzzzz
    └── stat
-      └── step0000008279
+      └── step00000zzzzz

 Log files (files under ``output/log`` directory) are written in ASCII format, which are to monitor the progress.

-Since I adopt the FFT-based Poisson solver, local divergence of the flow field is comparable to machine epsilon when uniform grid spacing is adopted in the wall-normal direction.
+For example, since I adopt the FFT-based Poisson solver in this project, local divergence of the flow field should be small enough, which is written in ``output/log/divergence.dat``:
-Even when a stretched grid is used, the values should be still small enough (depending on how much the grid is distorted), e.g.,

 .. image:: https://naokihori.github.io/SimpleNSSolver/_images/divergence_2d.png
    :width: 50%

-Also Nusselt numbers (computed based on different definitions) are monitored, giving e.g.
+Also the Nusselt numbers (computed based on several different definitions, see the `documentation`_) are monitored and written in ``output/log/nusselt.dat``:

 .. image:: https://naokihori.github.io/SimpleNSSolver/_images/nusselt_time_2d.png
    :width: 50%

-Flow fields and statistical data are stored in `NPY format <https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html>`_ using `SimpleNpyIO <https://github.com/NaokiHori/SimpleNpyIO>`_, which is already contained in this library.
+Flow fields and statistical data are stored in `NPY format <https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html>`_ using `SimpleNpyIO <https://github.com/NaokiHori/SimpleNpyIO>`_.
-When ``Python`` with ``NumPy`` and ``Matplotlib`` is installed, the flow fields can be easily visualised, e.g.,
+When ``Python3`` with ``NumPy`` and ``Matplotlib`` is installed, one can easily visualise the flow fields:

 .. image:: https://naokihori.github.io/SimpleNSSolver/_images/snapshot_2d.png
    :width: 50%